IBM-Cloud/DevOps-Services-Docs/docs/projectadmin/index.md

 * Configure Build and Deploy
 * Update these project settings:

 	a.
+Update the project repository type and location to use GitHub

+	b.
 Change the project photo and description

 	b.
 Enable or disable project privacy